 No-confidence motion moved against Srinagar mayor

 "The incumbent Dy.
 Mayor @Parvaiz_Qadri has also denied these claims,” he said.
-Deputy Mayor Parvaiz Ahmad Qadri belongs to the Jammu and Kashmir National Conference, but election to the post was held on non-party basis.
+Deputy Mayor Parvaiz Ahmad Qadri belongs to the Jammu and Kashmir National Conference, but elections to the local body were held on non-party basis.

 The National Conference, on its official Twitter handle, said the party has no understanding with the BJP.
 "JKNC has no understanding, or inclination to have an understanding with BJP.
 Neither in SMC Srinagar nor elsewhere,” the party said in a tweet.